 The purpose of this seminar is to help the candidate develop a comprehensive plan for a Ministry Project as a result of (1) assigned readings and lectures about project methods, (2) independent research and planning, and (3) evaluations of project plans by peers and Faculty members.
-In order to receive credit for DM422, a candidate must attend the entire Project seminar.
+In order to receive credit for DM422, a candidate must attend the entire Project seminar and turn in a completed project proposal within 45 days after the seminar.